 Making sure that your children maintain good foot health is very important as they grow.
-If you have any questions, contact one of our podiatrists of Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any questions, contact Anthony Ricciardi Jr., DPM of Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Keeping Children’s Feet Healthy

 Having healthy feet during childhood can help prevent medical problems later in life, namely in the back and legs.
 As children grow, their feet require different types of care.
 Here are some things to consider…

 Although babies do not walk yet, it is still very important to take care of their feet.

 Avoid putting tight shoes or socks on his or her feet.

 Allow the baby to stretch and kick his or her feet to feel comfortable.

 As a toddler, kids are now on the move and begin to develop differently.
 At this age, toddlers are getting a feel for walking, so don’t be alarmed if your toddler is unsteady or ‘walks funny’.